jeengland/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive sites work on various distinct screen sizes, responsive looks good on any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you make the mobile site then add styles to make it work on desktop, desktop first means the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It takes the standard default font size of 16px and turns it into 10px, making it easier for us as developers to do the mental math to adjust font sizes.

 4. How would you describe preprocessing to someone new to CSS?

+It is a program that allows you to write things in a simpler way, then it reads that simpler code and compiles it into standard CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is the variables and mixins.
+The one that gives me the most trouble is deciding where to put my media queries and when to nest them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.